-Beloit was well-known as the center for cigars in Wisconsin and had more than one hundred cigar makers.
+Beloit was well-known as the center for cigars in Wisconsin.
+In the 1870s it had more than one hundred cigar makers.

 The Stateline Family YMCA was established.
-In 2017, a new 80,000 square foot complex was constructed, and it now offers youth and adult sports, swimming pools, gymnasiums, childcare and many other programs.
+A new 80,000 square foot complex was constructed in 2017.
+It now offers youth and adult sports, swimming pools, gymnasiums, childcare, and many other programs.